zio/zio-zmx/docs/metrics/statsd.md

 ### Get and run the docker based Datadog collector

-Upon registration with dtatdoghq.com you will get an API key which is required to configure the agents collecting data.
-If you are planning to experiment with deifferent agents, take a note of your API key for further reference.
+Upon registration with datadoghq.com you will get an API key which is required to configure the agents collecting data.
+If you are planning to experiment with different agents, take a note of your API key for further reference.
 In the steps below the API key will be referred to as `$APIKEY`